Friday, 1 January 2016

 Ukeme wake up with vex.
 Dis time, she no even prepare herself before he start dey blow blow her.
 As he dey beat her, he follow dey bite her for her neck, for her breast, for her belle, and for her lap.
 After he done swell up her body well well, he tear the remaining cloth wey for dey her body come dey drag her for ground.
 Deir neighbors bin don tire for their fights so tey nobody even comot from their flat.
 Na so he drag her body for their compound till them reach outside.
 As people gather dey laugh, he pour spit for her face come waka dey go.
 Like say something push am, he turn back, waka come her place, open in trouser, comot in prick, come start dey piss for her body.
 All de agberos wen dey her area come dey laugh dey hail Ukeme.
 Na den she faint.

-Iniabasi Unwana was the first of 8 children in a family that was piss poor!
+Iniabasi Unwana was the first of eight children in a family that was piss poor!
 Her father was a mean mechanic who spent whatever money he made on Ogogoro.
 He drank so much that his natural odor was the stench of stale alcohol.
 They lived in a one-room apartment where they literally had to sleep like sardines.
 Her mother seemed to give birth every 10 months, such that at Iniabasi’s 8th birthday, she had 7 siblings.

 Her mother on the other hand worked enough for 10 people.
-She was a street cleaner between the hours of 6 and 7am and a maid for an Alhaja from 8am to 5pm.
+She was a street cleaner between 6 and 7am and a maid for an Alhaja from 8am to 5pm.
 When she got home, it was to begin her business as an Akara seller at the motor park.
 She would do this until about 10pm before returning home.
 Even with what she did, she was only able to raise enough to ensure that her kids ate and wore the cheapest clothes.
 She paid the rent also but the bulk of her money went into treatment for her ailing mother in the village and clearing her husband’s debts at different Ogogoro joints.
 Anyone looking at Iniabasi’s mother would never believe that she is a young woman; she looked old, tired, angry and very bitter.

 Iniabasi started helping out when she was 4.
 Her mother would prepare Akamu and it was Iniabasi's job to hawk them on the streets.
 As she grew older, it fell to her to wash the beans, take them to grind in a bucket heavier than her and then peel the yams and potatoes as she waited for her mother.
 She would then put all of them in a truck and push them to the spot where her mother cooked.
 She had to do all this while taking care of her younger ones.